Red Hen Publications

 By that time Dumbledore had also had some 50 years to mull over what must have really taken place the year that the Chamber of Secrets was opened the first time and it is altogether too likely that he had already long figured out that somehow a Basilisk had been making free of the school that year.
 There were other *attacks* before Myrtle’s death.
 And a non-fatal Basilisk attack results in petrification.
 So we are clearly dealing with a monster which is a stone-turner.
 There are very few monsters in folklore or mythology which are stone-turners.
 And a Parselmouth could negotiate with just about any of them.

 By this time it has also now been solidly established in canon that it was not ever openly known at Hogwarts that Tom Riddle was a Parselmouth during the years that he was a student there.
-But Dumbledore was aware of it, because Riddle had boasted to him of it before he started Hogwarts.
+But Dumbledore was aware of it, because Riddle had boasted to him of it when he had given the boy his Hogwarts letter.
 In fact, even before the release of HBP, where my suspicions were confirmed, I strongly suspected that this information absolutely was not generally known, or, due to the association between Parseltongue and Salazar Slytherin alone Tom would have come under immediate suspicion the last time, and all the indications are that he never did..

 But.